BMW: Philippines

 BMW Philippines, an owned subsidiary of San Miguel Corporation, is the official importer and distributor of BMW in the Philippines.
 BMW sold 920 vehicles in the Philippines in 2019.

 Korea

 BMW Korea imports BMW vehicles in South Korea with more than fifty service centers to fully cater to South Korean customers.
 BMW Korea has its own driving center near Incheon International Airport.

+Singapore

+BMW car represented almost 10% of all new cars registered in 2025, making it the third most popular car brand.

 Criticism

 BMW has received criticism for attempting to lock vehicle hardware features behind subscription fees.
-In 2018, BMW stated at the Detroit Auto Show that they will start charging users a subscription fee for Apple Car Play.
+In 2018, BMW stated at the Detroit Auto Show that it will start charging users a subscription fee for CarPlay.
 After receiving widespread criticism, BMW removed the subscription.
-In 2022, BMW announced that they will start charging owners $18 a month to use heated seats.
-They removed the feature in 2023 after it was criticised.
+In 2022, BMW announced that it will start charging owners $18 a month to use heated seats.
+It removed the feature in 2023 after it was criticised.

+From 27 July to 10 August 2026, as part of a wider marketing agreement with Sony Pictures and Marvel Studios, BMW ran a promotional animation for the film Spider-Man: Brand New Day on "suitably equipped" cars built after July 2020 and running BMW operating systems 7 and onwards, issued via an over-the-air update in 70 countries, contradicting earlier comments by BMW's senior vice president for connected company development Stephen Durach, who said that he did not see BMW selling advertising space as the cabin is "a private space".
+The move was criticised by owners and journalists online that saw it as an intrusion to owners' personal space and detracting from the ownership experience.
+Various commenters compared the incident to the controversial 2014 release of U2's album Songs of Innocence to all iTunes Store users.